top of page

 • Become part of a company that truly cares about both the employee’s and student’s happiness and success!

 LOCATIONS: Bay Area parks.
-Fall, winter, and spring: Reinhardt Redwood Regional Park in Oakland.
-Summer: Tilden Regional Park in Berkeley, Reinhardt Redwood Regional Park in Oakland, Joaquin Miller Park in Oakland, and Rancho San Antonio County Park in Cupertino.
+Summer: Tilden Regional Park in Berkeley, Joaquin Miller Park in Oakland, Reinhardt Redwood Regional Park in Oakland, and Rancho San Antonio County Park and Open Space Preserve in Cupertino/Los Altos Hills.
+Fall, winter, and spring camps are at Reinhardt Redwood Regional Park in Oakland.

 COMPENSATION: $19.00/hr - $22.00/hr DOE